siddh34/LearnGitPlusGithub/README.md

 git push
 ```

-* Go to github and check the PR section
+* Make Sure to enable actions in forked repo & go to github and check the PR section

   ![1719924005837](images/1719924005837.png)
 * Click on `compare & pull`